 Glare: Provide interior finishes that will not result in discomfort glare due to excessive contrast with light sources.

-Ceiling Surfaces: Not less than 80 percent reflectivity, when measured in accordance with ASTM E 1477-1998a (Reapproved 2013).
+Ceiling Surfaces: Not less than 80 percent reflectivity, when measured in accordance with ASTM E 1477.

 Wall Surfaces: Not less than 50 percent reflectivity.